pfefferle/autonomie/readme.md

 **License:** MIT
 **License URI:** https://opensource.org/licenses/mit

-Autonom is a highly semantic, responsive, accessible and search engine optimized WordPress Theme.
+Autonomie is a highly semantic, responsive, accessible and search engine optimized WordPress Theme.
 It provides HTML5 templates refined with microformats, microformats2 and microdata (Schema.org).
-Autonom supports a lot of OpenWeb plugins and is fully IndieWeb compatible.
+Autonomie supports a lot of OpenWeb plugins and is fully IndieWeb compatible.

 ## Description ##

-Autonom is a "living theme".
+Autonomie is a "living theme".
 I use it for my own blog and so it may change completely over time.
-Why Autonom?
+Why Autonomie?

-"Autonom" is the german word for "autonomous" which is a synonym to independent!
+"Autonomie" is the german word for "autonomy" which is a synonym to independent!

 ### Thanks ###